unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 ### `unik:everlasting` <Badge text="added 4.2.0" />

 #### Introduction
 Buy Everlasting status for a @unikname.
+The @unikname must already own the Alive status

 #### Arguments
 - `TARGET` (required): @unikname token ID or the @unikname with [the format of a DID](/uns-use-the-network/cheatsheet.html#did-decentralized-identifier).
 See examples below for more information.